 The JFRE Fund is seeking qualified funding opportunities to support the Jewish communities in the Greater Philadelphia region.
 Israeli agencies seeking JFRE funding will be considered on an invite-only basis.
 To see JFRE’s capital projects, click here.

 The JFRE Fund provides grants to Jewish-focused non-profits specifically for real estate and capital improvement needs.
-For FY26, JFRE is prioritizing grants for security-related projects aimed at enhancing the safety of those utilizing the funded properties.
+For FY27, JFRE is prioritizing grants for security-related projects aimed at enhancing the safety for those utilizing the funded properties.
 Examples include the installation of security cameras and related technology, reinforced windows, doors, and points of access, and the construction of guard stations, fencing, or other security-related capital improvements.

 Non-security related proposals may be considered on a case-by-case basis.
 Please reach out to jfre@jewishphilly.org before submitting a proposal.